initial-commit-later/GPLv2-license/README.md

 ### Low space on `/tmp` filesystem

-Most installation instructions above assumes that you have enough space in system's `/tmp` partition (as setup script needs to manipulate with kernel's sourcetree with is pretty huge).
+Most installation instructions above assume that you have enough space in system's `/tmp` partition (as setup script needs to manipulate with kernel's sourcetree which is pretty huge).

 If you can not afford enough space in your `/tmp`, you may override temporary dir by setting `AWG_TEMP_DIR` environment variable before the installation: